servo/servo/ports/geckolib/tools/README.md

 ## `setup_bindgen.sh`

-This uses downloads a custom version of bindgen, up to date to generate the bindings, and uses the custom `clang` to build it.
+This uses downloads a custom version of bindgen, up to date to generate the bindings, and uses the required `llvm38` to build it.

 It will also rebuild it if it's already downloaded.